Outsourcing Consulting News

 The main challenge was that Novell provided development tools only for DOS and Win32, and does not document internal NDS components.
 There was a Novell client in Linux, but its capabilities were obviously not enough.

-During implementation of the project, a fully functional version of the printer driver with native SPX support was developed.
+During Desktop Application Development, a fully functional version of the printer driver with native SPX support was developed.
 Since the documentation obtained from Novell was insufficient for this purpose, part of the required information was found out through reengineering.

 Technologies: C, IPX/SPX, NetWare, NDS

-SolveITLabs team was contacted to develop a software tool that converts WordPerfect and Microsoft Word files (text and formatting codes) created on desctop PC to a proprietary code.
+SolveITLabs team was contacted to start Desktop Application Development of a tool that converts WordPerfect and Microsoft Word files (text and formatting codes) created on desctop PC to a proprietary code.
 This proprietary code is used when displaying the document on the IBM mainframe with the customer proprietary tool.
 This tool allows preparing documents on your PC, using the word processing software of your choice.
 Using this tool, you can see how the document will look on the mainframe before actually uploading the document

 Tools and Technologies: Windows XP, Windows Mobile 2005, VC++, C#, XML/XSLT, MS Crypt API